Climate smart farmers get tech savvy to save India's bread basket

 In response to these challenges, agricultural groups are introducing Karnal's farmers to a host of climate smart technologies.

-These include techniques such as direct seeding which involves sowing seeds by machines rather than transplanting manually, which reduces labor and water.
+These include techniques such as direct seeding which involves sowing seeds by machines rather than transplanting manually, which reduces labour and water.

 Other new technology includes Lazer Levellers - tractor-towed, laser-controlled devices - that produce a flat surface for cultivation, requiring 25 to 30 percent less water.